Charts that track COVID-19 variants, vaccination rates and hospitalizations in Wisconsin

 Most Popular

-Ulta, T.J.
-Maxx, HomeGoods, Sierra and Five Below are the five retailers expected to open by Thanksgiving in the former Shopko department stor…

-A 49-year-old La Crosse man has been charged with driving under the influence of marijuana after a Jan.
-6 traffic stop in La Crosse.
+A 61-year-old Onalaska man has been accused of recording employees using the restroom at a business he owns in Onalaska.

+“She looks for silver linings in every dark cloud in her life.”

-A 23-year-old La Crosse man has been charged in La Crosse County Circuit Court after he allegedly punched a woman in the face and fractured an…
+A 54-year-old La Crosse man has been charged in La Crosse County Circuit Court for a Jan.
+15 burglary that was reportedly caught on camera whi…

-HeatherEllen Archer started the new year with one of the biggest gifts she could ever receive: a roof over her head.

-A 24-year-old La Crosse man is free on a $5,000 signature bond after being accused of sexual assault at his La Crosse residence.
+An inmate has been found dead in the La Crosse County Jail.

-A 32-year-old La Crosse woman has been charged in La Crosse County Circuit Court for three alleged drug transactions that occurred in January 2022.
+A 38-year-old La Crosse man has been charged in La Crosse County Circuit County Circuit Court with felony fourth-offense drunk driving.

-A 34-year-old Onalaska man is being held in the La Crosse County Jail after police arrested him for possessing and distributing sexually graph…
+Less than one month into 2023, the La Crosse Police Department is investigating nine drug overdose deaths, with concerns of tranq lacing local…

-Note: UPDATE: La Crosse School Board votes to close Lincoln Middle School, add referendum to spring ballot
+The La Crosse School District's Board of Education voted Monday to close Lincoln Middle School.
+The board also unanimously approved adding an …